MiladGhanbari/Calculator/README.md

 # Calculator
-A calculator like windows calculator was created by C# programming in Visual Studio.
+A calculator similar to windows calculator was created by C# programming in Visual Studio.